kylimckee/Microproteins-Sequencing-Project/README.md

 ## Create Trimmed QC Pipeline Working Directory

-The QC pipeline requires a working directory where the FASTQ files can be accessed.
-You can symlink these files instead of copying them into the pipeline directory to prevent the duplication of large data files in your directory.
+The Trimmed QC pipeline requires a working directory where the FASTQ files can be accessed.

 ```bash
 cd /data/mckeeka/bulkRNA_sarcoma/run_bulkRNA